-Joint work with Rémi Badonnel and Abdelkader Lahmadi of the Madynes team of Inria Nancy – Grand Est.
+Joint work with Rémi Badonnel and Abdelkader Lahmadi of the Resist team of Inria Nancy – Grand Est.

-We are working on the application of formal modeling and verification techniques in the area of network communications, and in particular for constructing security functions in a setting of software-defined networks (SDN).
-Concretely, Nicolas Schnepf defined an extension of the Pyretic language [article] taking into account both the control and the data planes of SDN controllers and implemented a translation of that extension to the input languages of the nuXmv model checker and of SMT solvers.
-This work was published at NetSoft 2017 [article].
+The PhD work of Nicolas Schnepf focuses on applying formal methods techniques in the area of network communications, and in particular for the construction, analysis, and optimization of security functions in the setting of software-defined networks (SDN).
+In previous work, we defined an extension of the Pyretic language [article] for representing both the control and the data planes of SDN controllers and implemented a translation of that extension to the input languages of the nuXmv model checker and of SMT solvers.

 Satisfiability Techniques for Reliability Assessment